Ryan Brierley: Salford Red Devils

+Brierley played 26 games for Salford in the 2022 Super League season including the clubs semi-final loss against St Helens.
+In the 2023 Super League season, Brierley played 26 games for Salford as the club finished 7th on the table.
+Brierley played 23 games for Salford in the 2024 Super League season including the clubs elimination play-off loss against Leigh.

+On 7 August 2025 it was reported that he had left Salford.

+Oldham RLFC

+On 7 August 2025, Brierley signed a contract to join RFL Championship side Oldham.

 International career

 Though born in England, Brierley's family is from Kilwinning in North Ayrshire, and thus he qualifies to play for Scotland at international level.
 He made his Scotland début in the 2016 Four Nations, scoring a try in a defeat by Australia.